Nasal Surgery: Preparing for Surgery

 Follow all of the instructions you are given.
 In addition:

-Tell your doctor about any medications you take.
-This includes over-the-counter medications, herbs, and supplements.
+Tell your doctor about any medicines you take.
+This includes over-the-counter medicines, herbs, and supplements.
 You may need to stop taking some or all of them before surgery.

-Do not take medications containing aspirin or ibuprofen during the
+Do not take medicines containing aspirin or ibuprofen during the

 14days before surgery.